audrasjb/wp-down-slack-alert/readme.txt

 	// Define the notification message image (string - absolute link to an online image) define( 'WPDSA_NOTIFICATION_MESSAGE_IMAGE', 'http://assets.whodunit.fr/brand/logo_whodunit_petit.png' );

+	// Disable the "Green" notification message (true to disable) define( 'WPDSA_NOTIFICATION_DISABLE_GREEN', true );

 [Follow this link to download a complete example of mu-plugin file](https://www.whodunit.fr/wp-content/uploads/2019/12/wp-down-slack-alert-constants.zip)

 You can download it, change the constants values if needed and upload it to `/wp-content/mu-plugins` folder.
 You can also define the PHP constants in your `wp-config.php` file.

 == Changelog ==

+= 0.4 =
+* New feature: send a Green notification when a broken website is back in business.
+* Enhancement: Add disable green notification setting.
+* Enhancement: Add disable green notification constant.

 = 0.3.2 =
 * Fix: false positive with Slack API connexion check.